whaatt/Sink/README.md

 updates might fail to merge, and if this is the case, we might want to stop applying the remaining updates (if they are dependent).
-In my code, each message can be marked with the same group ID to reflect a dependency. _By default, currently, I only change the group ID when the local table state is updated._
+In my code, each message can be marked with the same group ID to reflect a dependency. _By default, the group ID only changes when the local table state is updated (but this is just a straw-man option)._

 ### Merging ###